 We implemented that idea by building the storage cubes on the side of our platform bed.
 We store our clothes in there; no doors needed, the clothes are not moving a muscle!
 We also store food in the column close to the kitchen.

-Where objects are susceptible of jumping out of their cube, we built adjustable-height bars.
+Where objects are susceptible to jumping out of their cube, we built adjustable-height bars.
 It’s just a bar with velcro on it!

-Note: The bars is installed inside the cube, so that it can’t fall if an object push against it
+Note: The bars are installed inside the cube so that they can’t fall if an object pushes against it.

 We fully detailed the construction process: material, tools, products, pictures, etc.!